JPac2216/Trivia/README.md

 # Start the server (listen on all interfaces, port 25555):
 ./server -f questions.txt -i 0.0.0.0 -p 25555

-# On each client machine, connect using the server's LAN IP:
+# On each client machine, connect using the server's LAN IP (or host's IPv4 for online play):
+# Note: If running through a VM, ensure the host's network adapter is set to “Bridged”
 ./client -i 10.0.2.15 -p 25555
 ```